 Environmental Education Activities and Programs

-Teachers and other educators are encouraged to utilize the refuge as a “living classroom”.
-Described below are a variety of activity sheets that can be downloaded and copied for students to complete to enhance their educational experience during their visit.
+Teachers and other educators are encouraged to utilize the refuge as an outdoor classroom.
+Below are a variety of activity sheets that can be downloaded and copied for students to complete to enhance their educational experience during their visit.
 Students will learn about the natural and cultural history of the Okefenokee, while reinforcing skills and knowledge learned in the classroom.
 A packet of information can be created for each student containing information downloaded from the refuge website and other materials that might be useful.
 A cover sheet for student’s packet is available or each teacher or student can create their own.
 For basic information about Okefenokee, check out the Fun Facts About Okefenokee webpage.

 - Okefenokee Word Search is an activity designed to introduce students to some of the plants and animals found in Okefenokee National Wildlife Refuge.
 They can complete this activity while traveling to the refuge, keeping them busy while preparing them for their visit.

 - Okefenokee Outpost Challenge- raccoon edition is a 20 question multiple-choice worksheet for younger elementary students to challenge them in learning about the Okefenokee, while interacting with the exhibits in the Visitor Center.
 An answer sheet for this activity is also available.

 - Okefenokee Outpost Challenge- owl edition is a 20 question short answer worksheet for older elementary and middle school students to challenge them in learning about the Okefenokee while interacting with the exhibits in the Visitor Center.
 An answer sheet for this activity is also available.

 - A Swampers Life is an activity sheet for elementary students to complete after touring the Chesser family house and homestead.
 An answer sheet is also available.